oncomouse/coc-fish/Readme.md

 ## Legacy Version

 The initial version of this plugin was written in Vimscript, using the [example on Coc's wiki](https://github.com/neoclide/coc.nvim/wiki/Create-custom-source).
-I leave that version here, in case anyone prefers to use the Vimscript version.
+It remains on the `vimscript` branch.

 ## Similar Work